S3-working-group/s3-practical-guide/src/co-creation-and-evolution/driver-mapping.md

 ## Driver Mapping

-* a workshop format for identifying organizational structure (domain or  entire organization)
+A workshop format to identify an effective response to a complex situation: organize start-ups, kick-off projects, tackle major impediments or opportunities, align organizational structure to the flow of value.

-* based on *Impact Mapping* by Gojko Adzic, but focussed on flow of value and information, instead of actual deliverables
+* inspired by Gojko Adzic’s Impact Mapping
-* alignment of organization to the pull of (external and internal) actors, e.g. customers, partners, members
+* in the workshop small or large teams self-organize, innovate, and take full ownership from start to finish and progress quickly from concept to fully functioning collaboration

 ---